-The President's Assignment of Authority states that injunction applications must be approved by WorkSafeBC's President/Chief Executive Officer.
+The President's Delegation of Authority states the authority to approve injunction applications is delegated to WorkSafeBC's Head of Law and Policy.
 WorkSafeBC lawyers apply to the Court for the injunction.
 The Court then decides whether to grant an injunction.